the basics

 • Use water you wouldn’t drink

 This is general education, not medical advice.
-If you have pain, bleeding, ongoing digestive issues, or specific questions, talk with a healthcare provider you trust.
+If you notice pain, bleeding, ongoing discomfort, or anything that doesn’t feel right, check in with a healthcare provider you trust.

 additional resources